 - Provide constructive feedback

-- Let them know what you the viewer wants to see
+- Let them know what you the viewer want to see

 - Join their email list